-2. Designated official
+2. Designated Official

-At each duty station, the Secretary-General, in consultation with the Executive Heads of the other organizations, appoints one senior official, normally the Resident Coordinator, who is called the designated official for security.
-The designated official has special responsibility for the security and protection of all staff members of the organizations and their eligible dependants at the duty station, and is accountable to the Secretary-General through the USG UNDSS.
-The designated official reports all security matters to UNDSS and, in the case of serious security incidents or the death of staff members under suspicious or unclear circumstances and/or accidents, brings these to the immediate attention of UNDSS and takes the actions described below.
+At each duty station, the Secretary-General, in consultation with the Executive Heads of the other organizations, appoints one senior official, normally the Resident Coordinator, who is called the Designated Official for Security.
+The Designated Official has special responsibility for the security and protection of all staff members of the organizations and their eligible dependants at the duty station, and is accountable to the Secretary-General through the USG UNDSS.
+The Designated Official for Security is responsible for reporting the deaths of staff members under suspicious or unclear circumstance to UNDSS New York.

-B. Actions required in cases of death of staff members under suspicious or unclear circumstances and/or accidents
+B. Actions Required in Cases of Death of Staff Members Under Suspicious or Unclear Circumstances and/or Accidents